Henley Hawks: Recent playing record

 Henley's fortunes stood still until Clive Woodward, England's future World Cup winning manager, became the 1st XV coach in 1990.
 His introduction of the "flat ball" philosophy was a pioneering event for British rugby and brought promotion in 1992.
 Henley gained a further promotion in 1994 to the National Leagues and, after Woodward departed to coach London Irish, Henley continued to play fluid rugby and two further promotions ensued (in the 1997–98 and 1998–99 seasons), landing the club in what is now National Division One.
 Also in 1999, Henley enjoyed a record run in the Tetley's Bitter Cup, defeating the Premier 1 club Bedford in the fourth round before bowing out to Gloucester at Kingsholm.

 Henley finished ninth in National One in 1999–00, seventh in 2000–01 but finished 13th in 2001–02 and were relegated to National Division Two.
 They regained their place in National One by finishing second in 2002–03 but two years later were relegated back into National Two.
 After flirting with promotion from National Division Two in season 2006–7, finishing third by one point to Launceston, the following season was little short of disastrous resulting in relegation to National Division 3 (South).
 Last season, 2009–10 they struggled during the middle part of the season to face further relegation worries but a good finish to the year resulted in a mid-table finish.
 This season has seen a large improvement on the previous season's performances especially during the middle of the year and the squad are hopeful of a top 6 finish.
 On 4 May 2013, Henley Hawks beat Worthing 55–27 to secure a place in National Division One for the 2013–14 season.

-The Hawks squad is now coached by ex-Hawks players Steve Barnes and Pete Davies.
+The Hawks squad is now coached by Rob Cain.